-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Habitat Loss Minor to Moderate Ononis Hesperia and Sueda monodiana was identified within rocky plateaus and/or depressions within the proposed survey area, and therefore are likely to be present within the project footprint.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Habitat Loss Minor to Moderate The following Moroccan endemic species were identified within the study area.
+Euphorbia balsamifera, Ononis Hesperia, Teucrium chardonianum, Zilla spinosa subs. pcotata, Helianthemum canariense, Pentzia hesperdium, Suaeda ifniensis, Suaeda monodiana, and Zygophyllum waterlottii.
 Avoidance of clearing any of these endemic species will be undertaken where possible.
-Appendix 2 includes a picture of each of these species.
-Adjustment of the proposed poles or tracks will be considered if any endemic species are to be affected by vegetation clearance.
-EPC As soon as the works start and throughout construction period.
+Appendix 2 of the ESIA Vol.2 includes a picture of each of these species.
+Adjustment of the proposed poles or tracks will be considered if any endemic species are to be affected by vegetation EPC As soon as the works start and throughout construction period.
 Minor

-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact These endemic species will be planted, where practical, at the landscaping areas (within the PV site) at the end of construction, to maintain populations locally.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact clearance.
+These endemic species will be planted, where practical, at the landscaping areas (within the PV site) at the end of construction, to maintain populations locally.
+The Project Company can select the most suitable approach to comply with the measures outlined above.
 Seeds will be collected from local sources for sowing onto areas of land which are not a fire risk to the PV Plant and suitable for the site landscaping.
-If agreed by the stakeholders, the project company will support habitat restoration efforts in the region (project area or nearby protected areas.
 EPC As soon as the works start and throughout construction period.
 Cost should be integrated into the budget.
-Training on nest / burrow conservation awareness will be included during the construction period.
-EPC As soon as the works start and throughout construction period In order to avoid the affection over productive habitats and endemic flora species, the design of the proposed poles of the PL and temporary roads will avoid Graras habitats when possible.
-EPC As soon as the works start and throughout construction period.
 The contractor will ensure that no encroachment to the nearby, adjacent land will occur.
 EPC As soon as the works start and throughout construction period.
-All construction vehicles adhere to clearly defined transportation routes.
-Transport routes will be identified and training provided to emphasise the need to adhere to the designated routes in order to protect the existing vegetation and reduce encroachment on adjacent land, and reduce dust across the site.
+All construction vehicles will adhere to clearly defined transport routes identified during induction training.
+This will emphasise the need to adhere to the designated routes in order to protect the existing vegetation and fauna and reduce encroachment onto adjacent land, and reduce dust fall across the site.
 EPC As soon as the works start and throughout construction period.
-Poaching/H unting/Trad e Minor to Moderate Hunting, falconry and fauna/flora trade will be strictly forbidden on site.
-Warning signs will be placed around the site.
+Poaching/H unting/Trad e Minor to Moderate Hunting, falconry and trade will be strictly forbidden along the PL corridor and adjacent 500m buffer zone.
+Induction training and informative boards will raise awareness to all employees and subcontractors.
 EPC As soon as the works start and throughout construction period.
-Minor Direct mortality of fauna Minor to Moderate Speed limit will be imposed across the construction site in order to avoid direct mortality of fauna.
-Speed limits onsite are specified on the traffic chapter.
+Minor Direct Minor to Speed limit will be imposed across the construction site in order to avoid direct mortality of fauna.
+Speed limits onsite are specified on Chapter 14 Traffic.
+EPC As soon as the works start and throughout construction period.
+Adinor mortality of fauna Moderate Transportation within and to and from the site will be minimised through efficient transport management in order to minimise the risk of running animals over.
 EPC As soon as the works start and throughout construction period.
 Minor